tpetricek/cv/data/experience.md

   - kind: education
   - label: Thesis *Simple Programming Tools for Data Exploration* uses programming language theory research methods to develop novel data science tools.
-The thesis summarizes research on F# type providers, data journalism and programming tools done in Microsoft Research, The Alan Turing Institute and at the University of Kent.
+The thesis summarizes research on F# type providers, data journalism and programming tools done in *Microsoft Research*, *The Alan Turing Institute* and at the *University of Kent*.

 * PhD
   - institution: Computer Laboratory, University of Cambridge